mitay-walle/com.mitay-walle.extendable-tile/README.md

 - [Planned](https://github.com/mitay-walle/Extendable-Tile#known-issues)

 ## Problems
-Existing Tiles that I found are rigid realizations with:
+Existing [Tilemap tiles](https://docs.unity3d.com/Packages/com.unity.2d.tilemap.extras@1.5/manual/Tiles.html) are rigid realizations with:
 - lack of basic features ( color, transform, sprite manipulations ) which are allowed by TileData / AnimatedTileData
 - feature set of any Tile is fixed, no customization / optional modules, that have to add repeatativly byself
 - lack of Inspector Undo